-Calculating Taxation CDRs at the End of the Billing Period
+Calculating taxation xDRs at the end of the billing period

 If you enter rates without tax into PortaBilling®, the CDRs for calls (and other services) will not include the taxes.
 The calculation of taxation CDRs is performed prior to invoice calculation at the end of the billing period.
 The customer's actual balance will be identical to the invoice total and will reflect all proper tax charges.